gabrielnhn/tnf_is_not_footsies/README.md

 ### Kick
 #### 👟
 #### This is a "low" hitting attack, which means that it can only be blocked if the opponent is crouch blocking.
-It also cancels into Dash Punch, but has more Startup Frames than the Punch.
+It also cancels into Dash Punch, but has more Startup Frames and Recovery Frames than the Punch.
 #

 ### Overhead Kick